How to Make Faux Leather Fall Leaf Earrings

 - A vinyl cutting machine.
 I have the Cricut Maker, which you can get at Amazon here or at Cricut.com.
 You can also use the Cricut Explore Air 2 or even the new Cricut Joy!

 - Faux leather in Fall colors.
 I used autumn colored faux leathers from one of my favorite Etsy shops, Thicket Company.
-For these earrings, I used Thicket Company's faux leather sheets in Mustard, Mandarin, and Caramel.
+For these earrings, I used Thicket Company’s faux leather sheets in Mustard, Mandarin, and Caramel.
+You could also use fall colored faux leather from Amazon.
+My favorite smooth faux leather from Amazon which comes in several great fall colors is this one.

 - Cricut Strong Grip (Purple) Cutting Mat.
 You can buy these on Amazon here, or at Michael’s here.
 They are also available at Hobby Lobby, Joann’s, and Walmart.